- When Does the Sense of Smell Start to Heighten During Pregnancy?

-6. Fridge Neutralization
+6. Clean Your Fridge

 7. Go for Neutral Smells

-Can you Prevent a Heightened Sense of Smell?
+Can You Prevent a Heightened Sense of Smell?

-Types of Smell Pregnant Women should Avoid
+Types of Smell Pregnant Women Should Avoid

 There are a few odours that a pregnant woman should definitely keep away from for her own good.